Writing by Hsu Tsu-Yueh. Photo provided by NCKU International Center for Wound Repair and Regeneration

 The Pain Will Fly Away: A Joint Exhibition by People with Epidermolysis Bullosa will remain open until mid-March

 Passersby will be greeted by a hallway of artwork when entering the lobby of NCKU College of Medicine.
-Opening till mid-March, this exhibition, named The Pain Will Fly Away, is part of a series of charity events by NCKU International Center for Wound Repair and Regeneration (iWRR), which aims to help people with Epidermolysis Bullosa, which causes skin fragility.
+Open till mid-March, this exhibition, named The Pain Will Fly Away, is part of a series of charity events by NCKU International Center for Wound Repair and Regeneration (iWRR), which aims to help people with Epidermolysis Bullosa, which causes skin fragility.
 The art pieces in the exhibition are made by artists who themselves are living with Epidermolysis Bullosa, and the artists express their life experiences through their art creation.

 Yan-Shen Shan, Dean of College of Medicine, expressed support for the event